Lamar Odom: Mighty Sports (2018–2019)

 On April 16, 2014, Odom signed with the New York Knicks for the remainder of the 2013–14 season, but did not appear in the team's season finale.
 The Knicks finished with a 37–45 win–loss record and missed the playoffs.
 On July 11, 2014, he was waived by the Knicks.

 Odom planned to enter the Chinese Basketball Association (CBA) in early 2018, but concluded that he was not fit enough.
 In December 2018, he joined Philippine club Mighty Sports, which was set to play in the 30th Dubai International Basketball Tournament on February 1–9, 2019.
-The roster included fellow imports Justin Brownlee and Randolph Morris, together with local amateur, former professional and Fil-Am basketball players.
+The roster included fellow imports Justin Brownlee and Randolph Morris, together with local amateur, former professional and Filipino-American basketball players.

 Odom considered his Dubai stint to be preparation for his re-entry to professional basketball, particularly in the Big3, a US-based 3x3 basketball league founded by rapper Ice Cube.
 He was named a co-captain of the Enemies squad, but struggled in his first game before he was deactivated for the 2019 season by the Big3.